ReinfyTeam/MagicalHourglass/README.md

 [![Join the Discord Server](https://img.shields.io/discord/252874887113342976?logo=discord)](https://www.himbeer.me/discord)

 A Discord bot for the PMMP community, originally made for the BoxOfDevs Discord.

+> Forked due to bot is not verified and not suitable for public servers yet.

 ## Changelog